 D. Thesis Submission

-Two weeks before the last day of classes of the student's graduating semester (or the next class day if this date falls on a holiday or vacation day) a copy of the completed thesis conforming to the specifications listed in Section III must be submitted to each member of the examining committee.
-For spring-fall honors students this date is Friday, November 21, 2014.
-For fall-spring students this date is Friday, April 17, 2015.
+Two weeks before the last day of classes of the semester in which the student is defending, the student must submit a copy of the completed thesis conforming to the specifications of their department / program to each member of the examining committee.

 E. Oral Examination